The University of Washington Sleep Medicine Fellowship Program offers an ACGME accredited clinical fellowship.

 Applications are accepted from candidates who are board eligible in internal medicine, neurology, psychiatry, otolaryngology, pediatrics, family medicine, or anesthesiology.

 The goal of the UW Sleep Medicine Fellowship program is to provide outstanding multidisciplinary clinical training in the context of a one-year fellowship to candidates with high academic potential.
-A second goal is to provide training and experience in scholarly activities (teaching and/or research) in order to stimulate interest in life-long learning and academic medicine as a career.
+Additionally, the program aims to provide training and experience in scholarly activities (teaching and/or research) in order to stimulate interest in life-long learning and academic medicine as a career.

 The primary training site is the University of Washington Medicine Sleep Center located at Harborview Medical Center.